sketchplugins/plugin-directory/README.md

 - [Plant](https://plantapp.io), by Plant: Version control for designers
 - [Shutterstock](https://www.shutterstock.com/explore/shutterstock-sketch-plugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
-- [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
-- [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
-- [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
-- [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
-- [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.